San Francisco to San Diego Road Trip: 10 Days in California

 If you’re sick of California and want to be a bit adventurous, it is incredibly easy to visit Tijuana as a day trip from San Diego.
 Just take the trolley to San Ysidro and walk across the border and you’ll be enjoying some of the best street tacos of your life in no time!

-If you have 2 weeks to spend rather than only 10 days for your California itinerary, we would recommend extending your stay in a few of the cities.
-Begin your road trip with four days in San Francisco, which will allow you to see and do more and truly experience the city.
+If you have 2 weeks to spend rather than only 10 days for your California trip, we would recommend extending your stay in a few of the cities.
+Begin your time with four days in San Francisco, which will allow you to see and do more and truly experience the city.

-To round it off, either add another day on one of the stops in the middle and one more day in San Diego or keep the rest of the itinerary as is and finish your San Francisco to San Diego road trip with four days in San Diego.
+To round it off, either add another day on one of the stops in the middle and one more day in San Diego or keep the rest of the itinerary as is and finish your time with four days in San Diego.

-If you have even more than 2 weeks, it’s worth considering driving north from San Francisco towards Portland and Seattle.
+If you have even more than 2 weeks, it’s worth considering driving north from San Francisco towards Portland and Seattle and seeing the entirety of the west coast!

 Viewpoint from a coastal walk at Big Sur